release-engineering/pubtools-content-gateway/docs/push_staged_cgw.rst

 YAML file formats
 ***********************
-The user can pass a single or multiple records of product, version and file in a single YAML file.
+The user can pass a single or multiple records of product, version and files in a single YAML file.
 A typical YAML format for Product, version and file looks like this:

 .. code-block::